dcaro/wrk2004/lab-part2.md

 ## Create a PowerShell function app that will allow to manage the scale of a website

 The function app is really a place where you can create functions that will run code.
+- In the browser where you logged into the tools, goto - `http://portal.azure.com` and sign in

-- From the Azure portal, click on the function app that you have created earlier wrk2004func-@lab.LabInstance.Id (Note: you may have to refresh your page to see it)
+- From the Azure portal, click on the function app that you created earlier by searching for `wrk2004func-@lab.LabInstance.Id` (Note: you may have to refresh your page to see it)
 - Click on the **+** sign next to **Function** on the left blade.
-- Click on **In-portal** then **Continue**
+- Scroll down and click on **In-portal** then **Continue**
-- Click on **Webhook + API** then **Create**
+- Scroll up and Click on **Webhook + API** then **Create**

-> **NOTES:**
->
-> - You can try to not look at the solution below and write the code yourself
-> - For practicality, use this command to get the code of the function on locally

-Go to you PowerShell session and type the following
+Go to your PowerShell prompt and type the following

 ```PowerShell
 Invoke-WebRequest "https://raw.githubusercontent.com/dcaro/wrk2004/master/run.ps1" -OutFile ./run.ps1